 Electricity 101: Terms and Definitions

-Basics of the electric grid and the power industry, explained
+An overview of terms and definitions pertinent to the electric grid and power industry

 This explainer was created to accompany other electricity-related explainers; it includes definitions of some of the central terms related to the electric grid and the power industry.